 While I never personally owned Super Mario Kart, I remember arranging sleepovers at a friend’s house who did own the game.
-For its time the game revolutionised the racing genre with tight controls, challenging AI, addictive multiplayer and above all just being loads of fun.
-Even better the game let you choose your own racer from a roster of well-known Nintendo characters including Bowser, Yoshi and even Donkey Kong Junior.
-There is something exhilarating about racing against friends, dodging their various attacks, and power-ups.
+For its time, the game revolutionised the racing genre with tight controls, challenging AI, addictive multiplayer and above all, just being loads of fun.
+Even better, the game lets you choose your racer from a roster of well-known Nintendo characters, including Bowser, Yoshi and even Donkey Kong Junior.
+There is something exhilarating about racing against friends, dodging their various attacks and power-ups.
 You can pick up various power-ups to aid you and get on your friend’s nerves.
 Some of these power-ups, such as the infamous blue shell, have broken up many friendships over the years.

-Fast-forward to today and Tetris is still one of the most popular and addictive puzzle games out there.
-The game has spawned many iterations with the latest titled Tetris Effect and scheduled to release sometime this year.
-With the basic mechanics of the popular game having stayed mostly unchanged throughout the years, the original still holds up today.
+Fast-forward to today, and Tetris is still one of the most popular and addictive puzzle games out there.
+The game has spawned many iterations, with the latest titled Tetris Effect and is scheduled to release sometime this year.
+With the basic mechanics of the popular game stayed mostly unchanged throughout the years, the original still holds up today.

 Now, kids, come and sit down around the fire and let me tell you about a wonderful thing called an arcade.
 Years before you had powerful consoles connected to your flat screen TV, kids wanting to play games had to travel all the way to a place called the arcade.
 Inside this place was a wonderful world, filled with magical cabinets that you could play games on by dropping money or tokens into a slot.
 One of these magical cabinets had a game called Street Fighter II on it, a 2D fighting game which saw you pitting two fighters against each other.

-Even today Street Fighter II is a masterfully crafted fighting game.
-While it has been surpassed by its predecessors, it still holds up surprisingly well for a game of its age.
+Even today, Street Fighter II is a masterfully crafted fighting game.
+While its predecessors have surpassed it, it still holds up surprisingly well for a game of its age.

-One thing to remember about the ’80s was that for some unknown reason (could be something in the water) anthropomorphic animals were all the rage, and the more radical the better.
+One thing to remember about the ’80s was that for some unknown reason (it could be something in the water), anthropomorphic animals were all the rage, and the more radical, the better.
 Enter Konami’s go at the mascot game: an armour-wearing possum called Sparkster.